sybrew/the-seo-framework/readme.txt

 TODO when the tooltip is squashed, it may again overflow vertically...
 See title tooltip:
 	* </wp-admin/edit-tags.php?taxonomy=pa_test&post_type=product>

-TODO add new filters to og_image() and twitter_image().
+TODO add new filters to og_image() and twitter_image()?
+Reimplement the old ones for backward compatibility?

 TODO adjust the title & description guidelines when using summary instead of summary large image for Twitter?
 TODO index.php stuff

-TODO rename the inpost-class to be more inclusive of "Term edit".

 TODO do something nicer with interpret_status_to_symbol()